DeusCorona/firstRailsProject/README.md

     * Form inside View must have proper URL target of a method that is supposed to collect data sent via form
     * Data sent via forms comes via **params** , and is in a form of a hash (dictionary data structure)
     * The general flow of action is: form inside View sends a POST request via routes to adequate method inside coresponding controller where data can be separated, analyzed and used

+* Useful git workflow commands: git status - overview of the changes made in relation to current branch git add . - add all changed files to prepare for commit git commit -m "Some commit message" - commits the added changes to prepare for push git push - push changes onto the targeted branch git branch -all - displays all available branches git checkout - changes branch you're currently on git checkout -b "name of the branch you wish to create and position onto" git push --set-upstream origin "name of the branch you have created in previous step"